100 Florida Trails

 Lake Louisa State Park

-Lake Louisa State Park in Clermont, Florida, is a 4,300 acre "natural theme park" - a great natural alternative to the nearby tourist attractions.
-Uniquely situated along the eastern boundary of the Green Swamp and along the Lake Wales Ridge, the park has 11 distinct natural plant communities.
-Activities include something for just about everyone - camping, paddling, fishing, horseback riding, picnicking, and more.
-The sand hills provide a workout and scenic vistas while biking and hiking on the 7-mile Park road and 20 miles of multi-use trails.
-The three main lakes (Louisa, Hammond and Dixie) offer a variety of water activities (more below).
+Just south of Clermont FL, Lake Louisa State Park is a 4,300 acre "natural theme park" - an alternative to the nearby tourist attractions.
+Uniquely situated on the Lake Wales Ridge along the eastern boundary of the Green Swamp, the State Park has 11 distinct natural plant communities.
+Activities include camping, paddling, fishing, biking, hiking, horseback riding, and more.
+The sand hills provide a workout and scenic vistas when biking on the 7 miles of paved Park road (with bike lanes), plus 20 miles of multi-use trails.
+Three main lakes (Louisa, Hammond and Dixie) offer scenic views and a variety of water activities (more below).
 State Park fee applies.
 (Map link and photos below.)

 Location: Lake County (US 27, Clermont)